marcusoftnet/marcusoftnet.github.io/_posts/2012-05-16-specflow-page-objects-and.md

 SpecFlow gives you a number of [events and hooks](https://www.marcusoft.net/2010/12/using-tags-in-specflow-features.html) that you can use to perform task that you want to run before and after tests.
 In this case I’m:

-- Cleaning out the testdata I’ve used and change after each scenario
+- Cleaning out the test data I’ve used and change after each scenario
 - Closing the browser after each test run.
 You DO want to do this or you’ll have 50+ browser instances open pretty quickly.

 ### Steps